How to Move to South Korea in Style

 What to Get in Korea

 While we highly recommend bringing all your clothes, Korea has some really cool items that you can’t find elsewhere.

-Seaweed snacks (김): Korean seaweed snacks are a popular gift.
+- Seaweed snacks (김): Korean seaweed snacks or laver are a popular gift.
 They’re also delicious and nutritious.

 When should I move to Korea?